Program is subject to change.

 Tuesday, June 13

 |8:00 am – 10:00 am

-Scaffolds from Plants and Animals for Human Tissue Engineering
+Scaffolds from Plants and Synthetic Materials for Human Tissue Engineering

 Conveners: Joshua Z. Gasiorowski, Midwestern University, and Pamela J. Weathers, Worcester Polytechnic Institute